KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

-> [!WARNING]
-> - ## ***IMPORTANT NOTE FOR STEAM DECK/BAZZITE USERS (DO NOT SKIP)***:
->   - IF YOU ARE ON STEAM DECK, DO NOT LAUNCH THIS GAME VIA GAME MODE, AS THE PROTON VERSION USED WILL CAUSE THE GAME TO FLASH.
-THIS WILL ***ONLY WORK*** IN DESKTOP MODE.
-PLEASE ***DO NOT*** LAUNCH THIS GAME VIA GAME MODE.
-THERE IS NO FIX FOR THIS.
->   - I CAN NOT STRESS THIS ENOUGH, ESPECIALLY IF YOU ARE EPILEPTIC OR ARE PRONE TO SEIZURES, PLEASE ***DO.*** ***NOT.*** LAUNCH THIS GAME IN GAME MODE.

 # Installation

+> [!IMPORTANT]
- - This guide assumes you are installing this on Steam Deck!
+> - This guide assumes you are installing this on Steam Deck!
 For other OS's, please adjust accordingly.
- - This guide also assumes that you have some knowledge in how to navigate Linux based OSs!
+> - This guide also assumes that you have some knowledge in how to navigate Linux based OSs!
- - ***Steam Deck***: Please launch into Desktop Mode and use a mouse and keyboard!
+> - ***Steam Deck***: Please launch into Desktop Mode and use a mouse and keyboard!
 While this is doable without a mouse or keyboard, it will be frustrating!
- - This guide is written with the intention of installing Re:Fined
-  - As of this writing, the only version with a Re:Fined release is ``KINGDOM HEARTS II FINAL MIX``
+> - As of this writing, the only version with a Re:Fined release is ``KINGDOM HEARTS II FINAL MIX``.
- - If you are using an Epic Games Store or an unofficial copy, a guide will be made soon for that!
+> - If you are using an ***Epic Games Store*** or an unofficial copy, [please follow this tutorial](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/refined-egs-linux-setup.md).

-## Pre-requisities
+## Pre-requisites
-To get started you need to download and have the following:
+To get started you need to download and install the following:

 - [**KINGDOM HEARTS -HD 1.5+2.5 ReMIX-**](https://store.steampowered.com/app/2552430/KINGDOM_HEARTS_HD_1525_ReMIX/)
    - Steam Deck - Download from the Discover Store
    - Linux - Download from your preferred repository

-- [**Re:Fined**](https://github.com/KH-ReFined/KH-ReFined/releases) for **KINGDOM HEARTS II FINAL MIX**
-   - Download `KH2-ReFined-STEAM-vx.xx.zip` from the latest build.

 - [**OpenKH**](https://github.com/OpenKH/OpenKh/releases)
    - Download `openkh.zip` from the latest numbered build.